Temitayo-Olusola/alx-system-engineering-devops/0x00-shell_basics/README.md

-Readme file for shell basics
+Readme file for listing contents of current directory